 I am not an HP Employee.

-You can click on Accept as Solution if my post or reply helped you resolve your issue.
+Don't forget to click on Accept as Solution if my post or reply helped you resolve your issue.

 You can say thanks by giving me a Kudo if my reply helped.
 To give a Kudo just click on the

-For laptops use the Fn+Esc keystroke while logged into Windows to find the product number
+For laptops, use the Fn+Esc keystroke while logged into Windows to find the product number